 - 2 pickled jalapenos , chopped

 - pinch of cumin (optional)

 - Combine the cheese cubes, milk and water into a large microwave safe bowl.
 Microwave on high for 5 minutes, stopping to stir after every minute.
 The mixture might seem watery during the first few stirs, but should come together as a nice runny dip after all the cheese is melted.
+If not, continue to microwave in 30 second increments until it all cheese is melted.
 Remove from the microwave and stir in the rest of the ingredients.

 - Serve immediately as a dip with tortilla chips or as a sauce over your favorite Mexican dish.
-If using for a party dip, transfer to a small Crock Pot on the warm setting.
+If using for a party dip, use the Crock Pot Method.

 Crock Pot Method:

 - Combine all ingredients in a small Crock Pot.
 Set on low for 1 hour, stirring occasionally.
 Once melted, reduce setting to warm.

 - Store any leftover cheese dip in the fridge.
 Reheat in the microwave, stirring every 30 seconds until creamy and hot.